DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 generated in the attempt is what makes the endeavor worthwhile.
-Of course, the big, fat irony of this comparison is that even with the risks for failure being high, the startup movement has made subversive entrepreneurialism — and the aesthetics that come with it — the non-subversive ideal type of neoliberal capitalism, whereas the the entrepreuner-squatters initially thought they could get rid of capital altogether.
+Of course, the big, fat irony of this comparison is that even with the risks for failure being high, the startup movement has made subversive entrepreneurialism &ndash; and the aesthetics that come with it — the non-subversive ideal type of neoliberal capitalism, whereas the the entrepreuner-squatters initially thought they could get rid of capital altogether.

 Their capitalist ambitions aside, the social atmosphere of the second floor techies did generate a weekly event which the larger networks of